django-oscar/django-oscar-datacash/README.rst

 Integration with The3rdMan
 --------------------------

-Using batch fraud services requires submitting a dict of relevant data as part of the initial transaction.
+Using realtime fraud services requires submitting a dict of relevant data as part of the initial transaction.
 A helper method is provided that will extract all it needs from Oscar's models: